-This strategy was backtested over a period of 16 years, from 2001 to 2016.
+Backtesting was done for a period of 16 years, from 2001 to 2016.
 This included the technology bubble burst of 2000 as well as the financial meltdown of 2008.
-During this period the strategy had an average annual return of 41.78% and a maximum drawdown of -35.36% for a Risk Reward ratio of 1.18.
-The strategy averaged 9.88 trades per year with an average holding period of 3.35 days.
+During this period the strategy had an average annual net return of 6.56% and a maximum drawdown of -7.09% for a Risk Reward ratio of 0.93.
+The strategy averaged 10.82 trades per year with an average holding period of 3.43 days.

-As can be seen in the above tables, this strategy held up well during the huge market crashes of 2001 and 2008 with a return of $6,734 and $1,310 respectively.
-This corresponds to a single year percentage return of 72.80% and 14.16% of the allocated capital of $9,250.
-In addition, the strategy never had a loosing year over this 16 year period.
+As can be seen in the above tables, despite having two loosing years, this strategy held up well during the huge market crashes of 2001 and 2008 with a percentage index return of 24.57% and 4.94% respectively.

-Thus, if we use the Risk Reward factor to compare the NQ Long I strategy with the benchmark, the NQ Long I strategy is 12.4 times better.
+Thus, if we use the Risk Reward factor to compare the NQ Pullback I strategy with the benchmark, the NQ Pullback I strategy is 7.8 times better.
 This is achieved by limiting the drawdowns and thus maximizing the Return on Capital.

-Thus one could potentially increase the returns of the NQ Long I system by re-investing some of the monies generated.
+Thus one could potentially significantly increase the returns of the NQ Pullback I system by re-investing some of the monies generated.
 That said, investing in the Futures Markets requires different considerations than investing in a stock or an ETF.
-For a more complete discussion between the two approaches, including risk considerations and money management, please read our post Investing in the Futures Markets.
+For a more complete discussion between the two approaches, including risk considerations and money management, please read our posts Investing in the Futures Markets and Compounding With Futures.